zhutaorun/ScriptableRenderPipeline/Pages/NodeLibrary/Nodes/Negate-Node.md

 ## Description

-Returns the flipped sign value of input In.
+Returns the flipped sign value of input **In**.
 Positive values become negative and negative values become positive.

 ## Ports